Skip to main content

 By default, Avicenna assumes your study is only available in one language.
 We refer to this as the Base Language.
 It can be any language.
 For example, if your participants are predominantly familiar with Dutch, you can consider the Base Language to be Dutch.
 Note that you do not have to set Base Language to anything.
 Base Language just refers to the language of the content you enter in your study when no language is chosen.

 Now, you may choose to have your study only in one language, for example, Dutch.
-In this case, all you need to do is to enter all fields of study in Dutch.
+In this case, all you need to do is enter all fields of study in Dutch.
 Hence, the participants will also see the study in Dutch.
-According to Avicenna, the Base Language for your study will be Dutch.
+Note that Avicenna doesn't actually know which language you're using as the Base Language.

-If you choose to add other languages to your study, you can do that through the Researcher Dashboard.
-By selecting your study and navigating to the Basics page.
-At the bottom of the page, you will find the Localization table.
+If you choose to add other languages to your study, you can do that through the researcher dashboard by selecting your study and navigating to the Basics page.
+Towards the bottom of the page, you will find the Localization table.

 Localization table for a study including no languages by default

-As you have not added any localization, you will notice the table is empty.
-Click on + Add to add a new language.
+As you have not added any localization, you will notice that the table is empty.
+Click on Add to add a new language.
 Avicenna supports study content localization for the same languages mentioned above.
-So, in the dialog that opens for adding a new language, you can pick any of the above languages.
-Pressing Add will add the language to your study's localization table.

 Dialog to add a new language to the study

-For example, relatively, you may decide to add English translation for your study as well, for those participants who cannot understand Dutch.
+For example, you may decide to add an English translation for your study as well, for those participants who cannot understand Dutch.
 In this case, you can add English to your study localization.
-In this regard, your study has two languages: the Base Language which is Dutch, and English localization.
+As a result, your study will have two languages: the Base Language which is Dutch, and English.

-If your study contains at least one localization, like the last example, the Researcher Dashboard shows a Language Selector option next to all text and, in some cases, image fields across the entire study, as shown below:
+If your study contains at least one localization, like the last example, the Researcher Dashboard will show a Language Selector option next to all text, and in some cases image fields across the entire study, as shown below:

 Language selector on Edit Study Basics dialog

-Sometimes you might find the Language Selector at the top of a dialog or in a section next to the title.
-In such cases, all available fields in that dialog or section are considered to be translatable.
-So, you can provide translations for all of them by just changing the localization in that selector, as shown below:
+Sometimes, you might find the Language Selector at the top of a dialog, in a section next to the title, or in a tab (like the Settings tab of activity editors).
+In such cases, all available fields in that dialog, section, or the whole page (in the case of activity editors) are considered translatable.
+So, you can provide translations for all of them by simply changing the localization in that selector, as shown below:

 Language selector on Change Study Background dialog

-In this case, when you are adding content to a given field, by default the content is considered for the Base language.
+In this case, when you are adding content to a given field, by default the Language Selector (hence the content you want to modify) will be in the Base language.
 You can open the Language Selector next to the field, choose one of the localizations, and then enter/select the translation of that content into the new language.

 info

 The Base Language can be any language, not necessarily one of the languages listed here.
-You also can do the localization in any language.
-So in theory you can add the content of the Base Language in a language like Dutch, and add the same Dutch translation as well.
+Localization can also be done in any language of your choice.
+In theory, you can add the content of the Base Language in a language like Dutch, and add the same Dutch translation as well.
 While this is possible, it does not make sense semantically and will have no impact on how Avicenna shows the localized content.

 Displaying Localized Content

 If your study is available in multiple languages, Avicenna chooses the right language before showing any content, such as the app homepage, a survey, or a notification.
-Detecting the language happens based on the following algorithm:
+The language is detected based on the following algorithm:

 1. Avicenna checks whether the participant has chosen a language in the app's Settings.
 If yes, Avicenna uses it as the participant's preferred language.